clarkdave/connect-mincer/README.md

   - If specified, the view helpers will generate urls of the form `assetHost + mountPoint + asset`.
 E.g. `//j2938fj.cloudfront.net/assets/layout.css`
   - You should specify the protocol, i.e. `http://`, `https://` or `//`
   - This can be used to serve assets from a CDN like Cloudfront
-- **precompileList** *(optional)*
-  - A list of assets to precompile in development.
-Defaults to `['*', '*/**']`.
-  - If you have a lot of individual assets which are bundled together, you may want to make this list more specific, otherwise precompiles will be slow and you may get errors (for example, if using Bootstrap, you'll get compile errors with certain .less files that are intended to be @imported only).
-  - Generally, this should be identical to the *compile* list you use during a `Manifest.compile` (see 'Precompiling' section).

 A typical app folder structure might be this: